denzelabernathy/UIiTestExample/README.md

-An refernce of how I utilize Cypress for Web UI test automation!
+A refernce of how I utilize Cypress for Web UI test automation!